Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_reactor/basic_operation_909db.md

 §img[http://ss.brandon3055.com/b7494]{width:50%}

 §align:left
-In the top section there are 4 gages that give critical information about the reactor status.
+In the top section there are 4 gauges that give critical information about the reactor status.
 From left to right they are:
 §rule{height:3,padding:0}
-§nTemperature:§n Pretty self explanitory this is the temperature of the core.
+§nTemperature:§n Pretty self explanatory this is the temperature of the core.
 Keep this bellow 8000 and you are golden!
 §rule{height:3,padding:0}
 §nShield Strength:§n This is the strength of the shield preventing the reactor from exploding!
 You will want to find a nice balance for this.
 To high and the shield will consume more power than the reactor generates.
 To low and you risk §4catastrophic faliure§4.
 §rule{height:3,padding:0}